harvardinformatics/website/content/atac-workshop-capellini-lab.md

 <li>Using your (or the supplied) annotatePeaks output file (either one) extract the entrezids into a file</li>
 <li>Run findGO.pl on this file using the mouse genome and write to a directory findGO </li>
 <li>Copy the findGO directory to your laptop and open the html file, e.g. I would do
-<div class="highlight"><pre>scp -r mclamp@sandy2:/n/regal/informatics/workshops/Capellini/Output/macs2/findGO findGO
+<div class="codehilite"><pre>scp -r mclamp@sandy2:/n/regal/informatics/workshops/Capellini/Output/macs2/findGO findGO
 open findGO/geneOntology.html</pre></div></li>
 </ul>
 Look at the enriched GO terms - do they make sense?